antennapedia/antennapedia.com/src/btvs/gb_reconnection_reconnection_2.md

   - p:xander/anya
   - p:willow/tara
   - p:giles/buffy
+  - s:reconnection
 rating: mature
 pairing: giles/buffy
 ---
 There were rocks underneath Buffy&#8217;s sleeping bag.
 Definitely rocks.
 But there was also a warm body next to her, with his arm draped over her middle and his face nuzzled into her shoulder.
 Giles, um, Rupert, maybe, now, was grizzling.
 Not a full-fledged snore, just a sort of light grumble thing.
 It was adorable.

 Buffy didn&#8217;t want to get up, but she had to pee.
 Maybe she could climb back in next to Rupert when she got back.
 But when she did, he was awake, and smiling at her.
 He pulled her down for a kiss. &#8220;Morning breath,&#8221; she told him. &#8220;And mega-stubble.&#8221; And sweat, and a soot-smudge across his forehead from the campfire.
 She kissed him anyway.
 There was gray mixed in his stubble, and gray at his temples.

 Buffy&#8217;s feet were sore this morning, despite whatever it was Rupert had cast on her boots.
 A lot of walking, she guessed.
 Despite that, the hike back down the trail went a lot faster than the uphill trip.
 Buffy almost didn&#8217;t want it to.
 She held Rupert&#8217;s hand, and asked a lot of questions about the park, the animals, why they hadn&#8217;t seen marmots yet, and where else Rupert had been in the area.
 By silent agreement, they stayed away from the big topics.
 Like what their shared vision had meant, how they were going to handle things at home, and what they were going to do about Rupert&#8217;s fight with Willow.

 They got to the trailhead in the mid-afternoon.
 Buffy wasn&#8217;t quite ready to head home yet, and said as much to Rupert.